apptainer/apptainer-userdocs/cloud_library.rst

    Library storage: using 13.24 MiB out of 11.00 GiB quota (0.1% used) Container URL: https://cloud.sylabs.io/library/myuser/examples/alpine

-Note that when you push to a library that supports it, {Singularity} 3.7 and above will report your quota usage and the direct URL to view the container in your web browser.
+Note that when you push to a library that supports it, {Project} 3.7 and above will report your quota usage and the direct URL to view the container in your web browser.